emberjs/rfcs/text/0000-router-service-computed-query-params.md

 By default, the query params will be serialized and deserialized via the builtin URLSearchParams API, and polyfilled for IE11.

-Should someone decide to customize how serilaization and deserializion transforms the query params, that can be done directly on the router:
+Should someone decide to customize how serialization and deserialization transforms the query params, that can be done directly on the router:

 ```ts
 import EmberRouter from '@ember/routing/router';